Here’s a first playlist: https://soundcloud.com/uibkmedan/sets/b2600-modifications

 -6db and -12DB OUTPUTs for the 4072 type: tap the pole outputs and amplify the signals by a factor of ca. 9.5.

--6db/-12db on the 4072 – lazy type: On my unit I did a bit of a crazy thing and send these outputs via 12k resistors and a select to the preamp input.
+-6db/-12db on the 4072 – lazy type: On my unit I did a bit of a crazy thing and send these outputs via 47k resistors and a select to the preamp input.
 With preamp gain factor X10 and the volume slider fully up, the pole output level matches that of the normal filter out well enough that you can create bandpass filter responses when mixing -6/-12db with the –24db out.
 Preamp in needs to be rewired to a switched socket (the normal lug of the existing socket is wired to ground).
 This is probably not fully respectable audio engineering, but at the moment I fail to see any harm in this.
-The AC coupling capacitor at the preamp input (C24, 100nf) filters some lows but I tested with/without and find it actually very helpful in limiting resonance screech on -6b/-21db.
-At any rathe, here’s how it sounds:
+The AC coupling capacitor at the preamp input (C24, 100nf) is actually very helpful in limiting resonance screech on -6b/-21db.
+Here’s how it sounds:

 ADSR and AR